nolangjs/nolangjs/README.md

   <img src="https://nolang.org/img/nolangtlogo.png" width="350" title="Nolang" alt="Nolang">
 </p>

+# Share Your Feedback
+We value your input!
+If you have suggestions, issues, or comments about our package, please don't hesitate to reach out.
+Your feedback helps us improve.
+You can connect us with info[@]nolang.org.

 # What is Nolang

-Nolang is a programming language or framework that utilizes a <b>JSON</b> syntax.
-In Nolang, everything is represented as JSON, and code functions similarly to data.
-Programmers only need to define the entities when working with Nolang.
-While Nolang is not an object-oriented language, it is centered around an entity-oriented approach.
+Nolang is a new programming language and can be used as a nodejs framework.
+In Nolang, everything is defined with JSON syntax, and code functions similarly to data.
+Programmers only need to define the entities when create programs with Nolang.

 ### Usage of Nolang
 Nolang is well-suited for developing back-end services, RESTful APIs, microservices, and even front-end applications.
-You can build a full-stack application using Nolang.

 ### Website
 The official website of Nolang is https://nolang.org that includes documents.